Maresha: Archaeology

 Approximately 500 ostraca were found in Tell Maresha alone, 400 of which discovered since 2000.
 Included among these are both dated and undated dockets, tags with personal names and a number of letters of correspondence.

+Excavations at Maresha also uncovered eighteen carved representations of circumcised phalli, nearly all made of local chalk.
+Found in unstratified secondary fills, these life-sized, apparently erect models stand out because depictions of circumcision are almost unknown in Hellenistic art, where an exposed glans was viewed as indecent.
+Since the objects date to before the Hasmonean conquest of Idumaea, they call into question Josephus's claim that the Idumaeans adopted circumcision through forced Judaization under John Hyrcanus (perhaps in line with Strabo, who depicts the Idumaean conversion as voluntary and makes no mention of forced circumcision).
+The finds instead align with earlier evidence–such as the Zenon papyri and biblical passages referring to circumcision among the Edomites–indicating that the practice was already established locally.
+The Hasmonean expansion may therefore have redefined circumcision's symbolic meaning, rather than introducing the rite itself.

 In 2022, a large number of knucklebones were found.
-Some were used to play games (for example Knucklebones) and others to contact the gods (Astragalomancy).
+Some were used to play games (for example, knucklebones) and others to contact the gods (astragalomancy).
 Those that bear writing were in Greek.

 Tel Maresha and national park

 Today Maresha is part of the Israeli national park of Beit Guvrin.
 Many of the ancient city's olive presses, columbaria and water cisterns can still be seen.
 Furthermore, the Archaeological Seminars Institute, under the license of the Israel Antiquities Authority, conducts excavations of Maresha's many quarried systems, and invites visitors to participate.